 Neurath's later views on the language and method of science expressed his simultaneous response to problems in the social sciences and to philosophical issues addressed by the Vienna Circle between 1928 and 1934 and by Karl Popper.
 A primary aim of the Vienna Circle was to account for the objectivity and intelligibility of scientific method and concepts.
 Their philosophical approach was to adopt the so-called linguistic turn, namely, to investigate the formal or structural, logical and linguistic framework of scientific knowledge (besides his own interest in logic, on which he wrote his first publications, the emphasis on language was familiar to Neurath from the sociologist Ferdinand Tönnies's formal approach to sociology and social signs (Tönnies 1899–1900 and Cartwright et al. 1996, 121–24) and his interest in Goethe (Zemplen 2006, see above)).
 The formal approach encompassed logicism and logical analysis as views about the formation and justification of theoretical statements.
 The problem of empiricism became then the problem of coordination between the formal theoretical structures and the records of observations in such a way that it also offered an explication of how scientific knowledge can be formally constructed (especially logic and mathematics), empirically grounded (except logic and mathematics), rational and objective.

-Kant had delivered the latest grand attempt to address the relation between science and philosophy, by taking the former to provide objective empirical knowledge (exact, universal and necessary) and giving to the latter the task of laying out the conditions of intelligibility and possibility of such knowledge.
-Kant's standard of a priori, an expression of rationality, was challenged and relativized by the new notions of space and time in Einstein's relativity theories and the synthetic a priori was dismissed as empty of contents in the new scientific landscape.
-The a priori kind of knowledge claims expressed in exact knowledge was circumscribed to the analytic, voided of the universality and necessity and deflated by Schlick and Reichenbach to the character of definitions and conventions (after Poincaré).
-The synthetic kind of knowledge claims was exclusively a posteriori, grounded in experience.
+Kant had delivered the latest grand attempt to address the relation between science and philosophy, by taking the former to provide objective empirical knowledge (exact, universal and necessary) and giving to the latter knowledge the task of laying out the conditions of intelligibility and possibility of such knowledge.
+Kant's standard of a priori, an expression of rationality, was challenged and relativized by the new notions of space and time in Einstein's relativity theories and the synthetic a priori was dismissed as empty of content in the new scientific landscape.
+The a priori kind of knowledge claims expressed in exact knowledge was circumscribed to the analytic, voided of universality and necessity and deflated by Schlick and Reichenbach to the character of definitions and conventions (following Poincaré).
+The synthetic kind of knowledge claim was exclusively a posteriori, grounded in experience.
 The dominating, and later popularized, position was that revisable theoretical scientific statements should stand in appropriate logical relations to unrevisable statements about elementary observations (data), called ‘control sentences’ or ‘protocol sentences’.
 Such relations would provide theoretical terms with cognitive meaning or sense, and theoretical statements with verification.

 The form, role and status of protocol statements thus became the topic of an important philosophical debate in the early 1930s involving logical-empiricist philosophers such as Carnap, Moritz Schlick, Edgar Zilsel and Otto Neurath, and others such as Karl Popper.
-The stake in the debate was precisely the very articulation of a philosophy of scientific knowledge, hence its importance and also the diversity of positions that animated it.
+At stake in the debate was precisely the very articulation of a philosophy of scientific knowledge, hence its importance and also the diversity of positions that animated it.

 The philosophical discussion that developed around the members of the Vienna Circle was associated with the formulation of logical empiricism and the banner of ‘unity of science against metaphysics’, but it cannot be adequately understood without taking into account the diversity of evolving projects it accommodated.
-Carnap (much influenced by the neo-Kantian tradition, Einstein's theories of relativity, Husserl's phenomenology, Frege's logic and formalistic approach to mathematics as well as Russell's own logicism and his philosophical project of logical constructions) was concerned with the conditions of the possibility of objective knowledge, which he considered especially manifest in the formal exactness of scientific claims (Carnap 1928).
-Schlick (inspired by turn-of-the-century French conventionalists such as Duhem and Poincaré, Wittgenstein's philosophy of representation of facts, as well as Einstein's relativity theories and Hilbert's implicit definitions and axiomatic approach mathematics) was interested in the meaning of terms in which actual scientific knowledge of reality is expressed, as well as its foundation on true and certain beliefs about reality (Schlick 1918, 1934).
+Carnap (much influenced by the neo-Kantian tradition, Einstein's theories of relativity, Husserl's phenomenology, Frege's logic and, i.e., Hilbertian axiomatic approach to mathematics as well as Russell's own logicism and his philosophical project of logical constructions) was concerned with the conditions of the possibility of objective knowledge, which he considered especially manifest in the formal exactness of scientific claims (Carnap 1928).
+Schlick (inspired by turn-of-the-century French conventionalists such as Duhem and Poincaré, Wittgenstein's philosophy of representation of facts, as well as Einstein's relativity theories and Hilbert's implicit definitions and axiomatic approach to mathematics) was interested in the meaning of terms in which actual scientific knowledge of reality is expressed, as well as its foundation on true and certain beliefs about reality (Schlick 1918, 1934).
 Neurath (influenced by Mach, varieties of French conventionalism, especially Duhem's, and Marxism) sought to explore the empirical and historical conditions of scientific practice in both the natural and social sciences (Neurath 1931/1973, 1932a/1983).
-Outside the Vienna Circle, Popper (influenced by Hume, Kant and Austrian child psychology) was interested in addressing the logical and normative issues of justification and demarcation of objective and empirical scientific knowledge, without descriptive discussions of the psychology of subjective experience and meaning (Popper 1935/1951).
+Outside the Vienna Circle, Popper (influenced by Hume, Kant and Austrian child psychology) was interested in addressing the logical and normative issues of justification and demarcation of objective and empirical scientific knowledge, without relying on descriptive discussions of the psychology of subjective experience and meaning (Popper 1935/1951).

 The linguistic turn framed the examination of the controversial role of experience.
 In that respect the discussions of protocol sentences, the so-called protocol sentence debate, addressed their linguistic characteristics and their epistemological status (Uebel 1992).
 It was another dimension of their examination of both the source of human knowledge and the rejection of metaphysics as nonsense—often dangerous nonsense (Carnap, Hahn and Neurath 1929/1973, and Stadler 2007).

 In spite of the range of alternatives considered, the Aufbau's main focus on an empiricist, or phenomenological, model of knowledge in terms of the immediate experiential basis was quickly understood by fellow members of the Vienna Circle as manifesting three philosophical positions: reductionism, atomism and foundationalism.
 Reductionism took one set of terms to be fundamental or primitive; the rest would be logically connected to them.
 Atomism, especially in Neurath's reading, was manifest semantically and syntactically: semantically, in the analyzability of a term; syntactically or structurally, in the elementary structure of protocols in terms of a single experiential term—‘red circle here now’—; it also appeared in the possibility of an individual testing relation of a theoretical statement to one of more experiential statements.
-Note that this sort of atomism differs from the atomistic positivism about the form of elementary experience that Carnap attributed to Mach, in contrast with his own, scientifically updated and preferred Gestalt-doctrine of a unified field of experience at a given time.
-The ‘atomic’ concepts of the experiential basis are the result of a ‘quasi-analysis.’
+Note that this version of atomism differs from the atomistic positivism about the form of elementary experience that Carnap attributed to Mach, in contrast with his own, scientifically updated and preferred Gestalt-doctrine of a unified field of experience at a given time.
+The ‘atomic’ concepts of the experiential basis are the result of a ‘quasi-analysis’.

-Foundationalism, in the Cartesian tradition of secure basis, took the beliefs in those terms held by the subject to be infallible, or not requiring verification, as well as the source of epistemic warrant—or credibility—for all other beliefs.
-Descartes's foundationalism is based on a priori knowledge; Carnap's presentation of the empirical basis instantiates a modest version.
+Foundationalism, in the Cartesian tradition of secure basis, took the beliefs in these terms held by the subject to be infallible, or not requiring verification, as well as the sole empirical source of epistemic warrant—or credibility—for all other beliefs.
+Descartes's foundationalism is based on a priori knowledge; Carnap's presentation of the empirical basis instantiates a more modest version.
 Still a controversial issue among Carnap scholars, Carnap's kind of foundationalism would be characterized within one structure as a relation to its basis rather than foundationalism, as in Hume or Descartes, regarding one privileged basis over others.
 In 1932 Carnap acknowledged that he had adopted a ‘refined form of absolutism of the ur-sentence (“elementary sentence”, “atomic sentence”)’ (1932/1987, 469).

 Following Neurath, Carnap explicitly opposed to the language of experience a narrower conception of intersubjective physicalist language which was to be found in the exact quantitative determination of physics-language realized in the readings of measurement instruments.
 Remember that for Carnap only the structural or formal features, in this case, of exact mathematical relations (manifested in the topological and metric characteristics of scales), can guarantee objectivity.
 After the Aufbau, now the unity of science rested on the universal possibility of the translation of any scientific statement into physical language—which in the long run might lead to the reduction of all scientific knowledge to the laws and concepts of physics.
 (In the Aufbau unity was required by the elementary experiential basis or, alternative, the basis formed by the laws of physics, or by the location of every concept within the overall formal structure of the system).